-This assignment is a plan for how the teacher trainees intend to use their experiences and learning in the training course to impact education in Morocco when the training course is finished They were required to turn in the written portions of this assignment with their course portfolio and share some elements of the assignment with their peers late in the last week of their training in the CRMEF.
+This assignment is a plan for how the teacher trainees intend to use their experiences and learning from the training course to impact education in Morocco once the course is finished They were required to submit the written portions of this assignment with their course portfolio and share some elements of it with their peers late in the final week of their training at the CRMEF.

 Through the professional development project, the teacher trainees were to come up with realistic and specific ideas about things they thought they would be doing after the training course in the CRMEF.
-The different and specific actions they planned to take were guided through the following questions:
+Therefore, the different and specific actions they planned to take were guided through the following questions:

-- How can you share your learning in ways that will directly impact your student?

-- What are you considering with your peers and colleagues about your learning?

-- How can you share your learning with the authorities above? - What barriers and obstacles do you think you may encounter? - What elements of your training in the CRLEF do you think do you think will be most useful to the people you come into contact with? - Which elements do you think will be most challenging? - What elements of the course might you choose not to share, or not to share right away?
+- How can you share your learning in ways that will directly impact your student? - What are you considering with your peers and colleagues about your learning? - How can you share your learning with the authorities above? - What barriers and obstacles do you think you may encounter? - What elements of your training in the CRMEF do you think will be most useful to the people you come in contact with? - Which elements do you think will be most challenging? - What elements of the course might you choose not to share, or not share right away?

 As regards professional development, 30.5% of the participants assert that it remains an effective technique to bridge the gap between their past/present experiences (the first, second and third stages of the ELC) and their future learning experiences (the fourth stage of the ELC).
-It allows them to plan specific actions for their future teaching practices based on their teaching and learning experiences Related to this view, are the following comments that represent the participants' attitudes and perceptions.
+It allows them to plan specific actions for their future teaching practices based on their teaching and learning experiences.
+In relation to this view are the following comments that represent the participants' attitudes and perceptions.